PrivyDG/chitanda/README.md

 $ chitanda config  # See wiki for configuration instructions.
 ```

-Run chitanda with the following commands
+Run chitanda with the following commands:

 ```bash
 $ cd chitanda  # Change to project directory.